FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 The FusionAuth Client Python Library is now installed in our virtual environment, ready for apps!

-## Creating and Executing a Python Application to Display User Profile Information
+## Creating and executing a Python application to display user profile information

 For this part of the tutorial, you'll need two things that we created earlier: